dotnet/docs/docs/core/install/linux-rhel.md

 ms.date: 06/04/2020
 ---

-# Install .NET Core SDK and .NET Core Runtime on RHEL
+# Install .NET Core SDK or .NET Core Runtime on RHEL

 .NET Core is supported on RHEL.
 This article describes how to install .NET Core on RHEL.